jrswab/tackle/README.md

-# Tackle Version
+# Tackle
-The goal of this project is to make running a witness for the Whaleshares more predictable and reliable.
+The goal of this project is to make running a witness, RPC, or Seed node for Whaleshares easier so anyone can support the blockchain.

 If you have any ideas on how to make this better please let me know or submit a pull request.